In this post, I have prepared a Florence 3-day itinerary with everything you can see and enjoy to the fullest.

 If you are going to be there for several days and want to have the best ice cream in the world, you have to go to San Gimignano.

 Apart from having excellent ice cream parlors, awarded as the best in the world, San Gimignano is known as “The City of a Thousand Towers” and in 1990 it was declared a World Heritage Site by Unesco.

 With the 14 medieval towers preserved in perfect condition, it is an essential visit in the surroundings of Florence.
 The towers of San Gimignano are the symbol of the ancient power of its inhabitants.

 In the old days, the richest families competed to have the highest tower in the city to confirm their wealth.

 It is a town that is very close to Florence and has a couple of ice cream parlors that have been awarded as the best in the world, as well as being a very picturesque town with many towers.

 Transfers in Florence

-You can book your transfers to and from Florence Airport, the train station and from your hotel.
+You can book your transfers to and from Florence airport, Pisa, the train station and your hotel.
 The price varies depending on the type of vehicle you choose.
-It’s a private door-to-door service.
+It is a private door-to-door service.

-With regard to accommodation in Florence you have options for all budgets.
-The Santa Maria Novella area, where the train station is located, is one of the most economical areas.
+The area of Santa Maria Novella, where the train station is located, is one of the cheapest areas.